plasne/openid-connect/implementation.md

 -   app:auth:env:KEYVAULT_PRIVATE_KEY_URL - This is the URL of the PFX file stored in step 4 of the Azure Key Vault section above.

+-   app:auth:env:PRIVATE_KEY - Rather than store the base64-encoded PFX file in the Key Vault, it is possible to specify PRIVATE_KEY as an environment variable instead.
+Generally, you should store this in the Key Vault.

 -   app:auth:env:KEYVAULT_PRIVATE_KEY_PASSWORD_URL - This is the URL of the PFX file password stored in step 5 of the Azure Key Vault section above.

+-   app:auth:env:PRIVATE_KEY_PASSWORD - Rather than store the PFX password in the Key Vault, it is possible to specify PRIVATE_KEY_PASSWORD as an environment variable instead.
+Generally, you should store this in the Key Vault.

--   app:auth:env:KEYVAULT_PUBLIC_CERT_URL - This is the URL of the public certificate stored in step 6 of the Azure Key Vault section above.
+-   app:auth:env:KEYVAULT_PUBLIC_CERT_PREFIX_URL - This is the URL prefix for the public certificate stored in step 6 of the Azure Key Vault section above.
+You can have up to 4 public certificates available for verification, they are indexed 0, 1, 2, and 3.
+The URL you will use here is everything up to the index. (ex. "https://pelasne-keyvault.vault.azure.net/secrets/PUBLIC-CERT-")

+-   app:auth:env:PUBLIC_CERT_index (0, 1, 2, 3) - Rather than store the public certificates in the Key Vault, it is possible to specify PUBLIC_CERT_0, PUBLIC_CERT_1, PUBLIC_CERT_2, and/or PUBLIC_CERT_3 as environment variables instead.
+Generally, you should store these in the Key Vault.

+-   app:auth:env:PUBLIC_KEYS_URL - This is the URL of the auth/keys endpoint.
+The auth service presents an auth/.well-known/openid-configuration that contains this endpoint so that the API can validate the JWT signature using the public keys.

 -   app:api:env:ALLOWED_ORIGINS - This should be a comma-delimited list of URLs that are allowed by CORS policy to access the API services.
 You could use app:common:env:ALLOWED_ORIGINS if the origins were the same for the auth service.

--   app:api:env:PUBLIC_CERTIFICATE_URL - This is the URL of the auth/certificate endpoint.
-The auth service presents that certificate so the API can use it to validate the identity_token's signature.
+-   app:api:env:WELL_KNOWN_CONFIG_URL - This is the URL of the auth/.well-known/openid-configuration endpoint.

 ### Optional

 -   app:common:env:REQUIRE_SECURE_FOR_COOKIES (default: true) - This determines whether cookies are marked "secure", meaning they will only be sent to HTTPS endpoints.
 If you are running the API and/or auth service locally without SSL, you need to set this to "false".

--   app:auth:env:JWT_DURATION (default: 240) - The number of minutes after an identity_token is issued before it expires.
+-   app:auth:env:JWT_DURATION (default: 240) - The number of minutes after an session_token is issued before it expires.
 This defaults to 4 hours (240 minutes).

--   app:auth:env:JWT_MAX_DURATION (default: 10080) - You can specify a number of minutes that determines the maximum time for an identity_token is allowed to exist (including reissue).
+-   app:auth:env:JWT_MAX_DURATION (default: 10080) - You can specify a number of minutes that determines the maximum time for an session_token is allowed to exist (including reissue).
 It defaults to 7 days (10080 minutes).
 You may also specify 0 to allow the token to be reissued forever.

 -   app:auth:env:DOMAIN_HINT - If you want to provide a domain hint when authenticating, you can specify it.

 -   app:auth:env:APPLICATION_ID - You can optionally include a comma-delimited list of application IDs.
-If you do, the identity_token will contain the roles from those applications.
+If you do, the session_token will contain the roles from those applications.
 Each will be projected as a claim named as the APPLICATION_ID-roles.
 For this to work, the application specified by CLIENT_ID must have Directory.Read.All as a Microsoft Graph Application Permission (not Delegated) - this right requires administrative consent.

 -   app:auth:env:KEYVAULT_CLIENT_SECRET_URL - If you are going to use AuthCode, then you need to specify this parameter unless you have already specified CLIENT_SECRET.
 This would be the URL from step 7 under the Azure Key Vault section above.

+-   app:auth:env:REQUIRE_USER_ENABLED_ON_REISSUE - Before a token is reissued, the "accountEnabled" status of the user is checked to ensure it is "true".
+However, if you set REQUIRE_USER_ENABLED_ON_REISSUE to "false", this check will be ignored.
+Querying the "accountEnabled" property of a user requires Directory.Read.All or User.Read.All.

+-   app:auth:env:KEYVAULT_COMMAND_PASSWORD_URL - You should specify a command password that must be sent to all command and control functions (like auth/clear-cache when reissuing tokens).
+You should prefer to store that in KeyVault and provide this URL, but you can also set it by COMMAND_PASSWORD.

+-   app:auth:env:COMMAND_PASSWORD - Rather than store the command password in the Key Vault, it is possible to specify COMMAND_PASSWORD as an environment variable instead.
+Generally, you should store this in the Key Vault.

 -   app:api:env:REISSUE_URL - If you are going to allow for tokens to be reissued, then you need to specify the URL of the auth/reissue endpoint.

 -   app:api:env:PRESENT_CONFIG_name - You may create one or more PRESENT_CONFIG_name keys that allow you to specify configurations that can be presented by your API at api/config/name.
 For example, you could create the following variable "PRESENT_CONFIG_wfedev=app:wfe:dev:\*".
 All keys under that filter would be returned when someone hit the /api/config/webdev endpoint.
 Primarily this is provided so your WFE can be configured by Azure App Configuration in the same way as the other services.

+-   app:api:local:ALLOW_TOKEN_IN_HEADER (default: false) - If set to "true", this allows the API to accept the session_token as an Authorization Bearer token if it exists and to only look for the "user" cookie if it doesn't (normal behavior is to only look for the "user" cookie).
+You should use this option anywhere but for local debug as this exposes the service to XSS attacks.

+-   app:api:local:VERIFY_XSRF_HEADER (default: true) - If set to "false", the API service will skip checking that the X-XSRF-TOKEN header matches the "xsrf" session_token claim.
+You should use this option anywhere but for local debug as this exposes the service to XSRF attacks.

 -   app:srv:env:PROXY - This solution uses REST APIs to communicate with Azure services.
 If you require a proxy to access HTTPS endpoints, then you should add the URL of the proxy as a setting for the right scope (ex. app:common:env:PROXY for every service).